-- Introduction of 5 new zones, with corresponding changes to related regulations throughout the bylaw; - Creation of a density bonusing program consistent with OCP direction; - Update to parking regulations to address anticipated new mixed uses, density and built form; - Key updates to regulation and interpretation based on feedback from staff, Council and the development community regarding the existing bylaw; - Integration of identified corrections, errors and omissions from the more recent Provincial housing amendments; and - Map review of the Zoning Bylaw Schedule A.
+- Introduction of 5 new urban and neighbourhood centre zones, with corresponding changes to related regulations throughout the bylaw; - Creation of a density bonusing program consistent with OCP direction to support the supply of priority housing; - Update to parking regulations to address anticipated new mixed uses, density and built form: - Key updates to regulation and interpretation based on feedback from staff, Council and the development community regarding the existing bylaw; - Integration of identified corrections, errors and omissions from the more recent Provincial housing amendments; and - Map review of the Zoning Bylaw Schedule B.

 The updates have been highlighted in three key categories below noted as major changes, minor changes, and mapping changes.
-While these have been categorized for convenience, many of the minor changes pose frequent challenges to builders, designers and the development community and present a significant opportunity for applicants and staff to save time during application processing.
+While these have been categorized for convenience, many of the minor changes pose frequent challenges to builders, designers, and the development community and present an opportunity for applicants and staff to save time during application processing.

-In addition to the general summary below, a detailed table of the proposed Zoning Bylaw highlighting the changes from the existing Bylaw has been included with this report (Attachment 3 - Summary of Amendments Table).
+In addition to the general summary below, a detailed table of the proposed Zoning Bylaw highlighting the changes from the existing Bylaw has been included with this report

+(Attachment 3 - Summary of Amendments Table).
 The summary table includes the rationale for each of the identified changes.